 Now simply import the audio file in iMovie and align it with the video.
 Make edits if needed, preview the video and finalize your video!

 There you go!
-You’ve just used some of the best Text to Speech voices to create and add voiceover to iMovie videos without recording the audio yourself or hiring voice actors.
+You’ve just used some of the best Text to Speech voices to create and add a voice-over to iMovie videos without recording the audio yourself or hiring voice actors.